milanaryal/milanaryal.github.io/_posts/2015/2015-01-09-writing-on-github-pages-and-jekyll-using-markdown.md

 date: 2015-01-09T15:04:14
 ---

-Readme file in GitHub uses GitHub Flavored Markdown and blogging platform like Jekyll, Ghost.. blog posts are also written using Markdown.
+Readme file on GitHub uses ==GitHub Flavored Markdown== and blogging platform like Jekyll, Ghost.. blog posts are also written using Markdown.
 Markdown is a minimal syntax for marking up your documents with formatting, using punctuation and special characters.
-For those new to Markdown, this guide will help you become familiar with the full list of shortcuts and a few of our own additions.
+For those new to Markdown, this guide will help you become familiar with the full list of shortcuts.
 Here's the version of markdown in a combination of standard Markdown, GitHub Flavored Markdown, and other useful features like footnotes.

 ### Enabling GitHub Flavored Markdown in Jekyll